aws/amazon-vpc-cni-k8s/test/integration/README.md

 # Example, NG_NAME_LABEL_VAL="nodegroup-name"
 ```

 To run the test switch to the integration folder.
-For instance running the cni integration test from root of the project.
+For instance, running the cni integration test from root of the project.
 ```bash
 cd test/integration/cni
 ```